ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W02-D2-Epics_UserStories.md

   *Volunteers can scheduled themselves for time-slots on a project so that admins and other volunteers can see when they will be working.*

+## FAQ

+### How should user roles and permissions be described in an Agile SCRUM backlog?

 ## Reference